 Although the traditional recipients of Mr. Bingham’s benefactions continue to be of special interest to the Fund, the Betterment Fund has come to view the areas of education and health more broadly.
 The Betterment Fund also has expanded its areas of grantmaking to support local communities in their own efforts to increase their capacity to improve and sustain the quality of life for residents, to preserve and responsibly use natural resources, and to increase economic development and agricultural capacity.

-See Qualifications for Betterment Fund Grants and Current Grant Priorities for particulars of what we are currently seeking to fund in these areas and other areas of focus.
+See Guidelines for particulars of what we are currently seeking to fund in these areas and other areas of focus.

 Effective June 1, 2018, Nancy Stowell White of Bethel, Maine, is a Trustee of The Betterment Fund.